Brook, New Cinalia

 Sid sees this as he peers over the edge of the building.
 Feeling the bombs from the lower level of the apartment building go off, he backs up to position himself with the next building and sprints toward the large gap between the two.
 After his feet propel him off the edge, the building crumbles and flames lick out at the sky.

 While in midair, he realizes he misjudged the distance.
 He throws out both hands to grab onto the incoming ledge.
 His head collides with its brick face.
 He doesn’t have time to do more than groan and glance down at the fire escape below before his fingers lose their grip.

 The explosions continue and he shuts his eyes to protect them from the small shards of glass and rock that shower his backside.
 When his feet collide with the metal staircase, he bends his knees, grabs the fire escape railing, and tosses himself over.
 Glass windows shatter and debris flies alongside him.
 The blaring cacophony of destruction deafens him.
 He weightlessly careens toward the ground, blinking away dust to stay focused on his landing path, when a chunk of cement slams into the side of his head.
-As he plummets toward the alley’s increasing mound of rubble, his consciousness fades.
+As he plummets toward the alley’s increasing mound of rubble, his consciousness deteriorates.